 It can take up to two weeks for the flu shot to take effect, and no vaccine is 100 percent effective, so you may still get the flu (perhaps a milder case)—but you didn’t get the flu from the vaccine.
 You might also catch a winter cold or another virus; the vaccine doesn’t protect against that.

 By getting a flu vaccine every year, you aren’t only protecting your paycheck, you’re protecting your relatives, your neighbors and your community, too.
 No vaccine is perfect, so the more people who get the vaccine, the more protection it offers the general population.
 This is called herd immunity or community immunity.

-In recent years I’ve received my flu shot from Target, CVS and then Walgreens.
-All were similar in process—it took less than 20 minutes, it was free with my insurance and I swear it barely hurt.
-(This year, it took only five minutes at Target and I was given a $5 off Target coupon.)
+In recent years I’ve received my flu shot from Target, CVS and Walgreens.
+All were similar in process—it took less than 20 minutes, it was free with my insurance and I swear it didn’t hurt.

 So, please, roll up your sleeve.